 Fifteen years ago.
 She still looked exactly the same, the fresh, young, gentle creature who had wept so bitterly at their last goodbye.

-We get a little bit of insight into the technology, the idea of “repairing” a wound by filling it with cultivated plant cells.
+We get a bit of insight into the technology, the idea of “repairing” a wound by filling it with cultivated plant cells.

-While the opportunities to practice the policy seem to be fairly limited on the frontier, the medical staff carefully monitors the crew’s performance and interactions with the rest of the crew, using that information to require certain people to take time off before they burn out and—presumably—endanger the ship.
+While the opportunities to practice the policy seem fairly limited on the frontier, the medical staff carefully monitors the crew’s performance and interactions with the rest of the crew, using that information to require certain people to take time off before they burn out and—presumably—endanger the ship.

-Most prominently, everybody in this episode is thoroughly unprofessional, except for Rodriguez.
+Most prominently, everybody in this episode acts thoroughly unprofessional, except for Rodriguez.
 Barrows even acknowledges her lack of interest.
 Usually, we can at least count on Kirk to pull himself together, but in this case, we just get Spock dropping in at the end to set them all straight.

 As mentioned, we name-drop…